WeceW/cv-api-v2/README.md

 ## Good to know

-- Most of the routes are protected and require authentication
+- Most of the routes are protected and require authentication.
+- Besides serving data, API composes some simple analytics based on events data is receives from clients.

 ## Deploy (to render.com)
 Push to branch `master`